-Do you want the peace of mind provided by a dog tracking device but don't know which to buy?
-In this article, James Hall reviews five of the best dog GPS trackers to help you make the right choice for your pet.
+Do you want the peace of mind provided by a dog tracking device but don’t know which to buy?
+In this article, Richard Cross reviews five of the best dog GPS trackers to help you make the right choice for your pet.

 Wearable technology isn’t just for humans though!
 GPS trackers for dogs are also popular, as they provide real-time location tracking for your dog.

 Unlike radio trackers, which have been around for decades, GPS trackers have a range that’s only limited by whether there is a cellular tower is in the area.
 Some also have features such as automated notifications if your dog leaves a designated “safe zone”.

 What should you look for in a GPS tracking device though?
 And which are the best GPS trackers for dogs in 2022?
 Keep reading to find out!